 We are pleased to announce a new, online edition of the NICAS colloquium on Thursday 24 September 2020 from 12.00 to 13.00 hrs.
 The colloquium will take place online through Microsoft Teams.
-By clicking on the following link, the meeting will open in your browser.

 Throughout the year, NICAS organises a bi-weekly Colloquium consisting of two short research lectures.
 It provides researchers with the opportunity to present ideas for, updates on or results of their activities.
 The NICAS Colloquium allows people to stay informed on a regular basis about the latest developments and results of research and to exchange information and expertise.

 The chair of this colloquium will be Rika Pause (RCE).